jsn-jin/Aviation/README.md

  - Code to reproduce results in Section IV can be found in `section_4_forecast.Rmd`.

- - To run the Rmd files, download all the data sets and put them in the same directory as your Rmd files.
+ - To run the Rmd files, download all the (cleaned) data sets on this page and put them in the same directory as your Rmd files.

- - To run the Jupyter Notebook, you need to follow the instruction (at the beginning of the notebook) and download the OpenSky data yourself.
+ - To run the Jupyter Notebook, you need to follow the instruction (at the beginning of the notebook) and download the OpenSky raw data yourself.